-Analysis | Another weekend, another batch of brutal legal filings for the Trump-backed voter fraud effort
+Analysis | Another weekend, another trio of brutal legal filings for the Trump-backed voter fraud effort

 If this weekend is any indication, the Trump team is about to go out in a blaze of not-exactly-glory.

 Key rulings in Georgia and Michigan are the latest setbacks for the efforts, with judges in both cases issuing significant rebukes — one of which was scathing.
-In Georgia, the legal team representing GOP Gov. Brian Kemp and other top officials, including Kemp’s fellow Republicans, filed a brutal response to the continued litigation.
+In Georgia, the legal team representing Gov. Brian Kemp (R) and other top officials, including Kemp’s fellow Republicans, filed a brutal response to the continued litigation.

 Kemp has been under fire from Trump, including receiving a call from Trump this weekend in which Trump again pressured him to do something to help overturn the state’s election results.
 The call came shortly before Trump appeared at a rally in the state for the upcoming Senate runoff elections.

 Kemp, Georgia Secretary of State Brad Raffensperger and Lt.
-Gov. Geoff Duncan have repeatedly rebuked the claims made by Trump and his allies.
+Gov. Geoff Duncan, all Republicans, have repeatedly rebuked the claims made by Trump and his allies.
 But in a filing the same day as Trump’s rallies, their legal team went quite a bit further.

-They described those continuing to contest the election results as “disappointed Republican presidential electors” and took a swing at former Trump attorney Sidney Powell’s repeated allusions to the “Kraken” she was unleashing with her litigation:
+It described those continuing to contest the election results as “disappointed Republican presidential electors” and took a swing at former Trump attorney Sidney Powell’s repeated allusions to the “Kraken” she was unleashing with her litigation:

 Plaintiffs, a group of disappointed Republican presidential electors, filed a Complaint alleging widespread fraud in the November general election in Georgia, weaving an unsupported tale of “ballot stuffing,” the switching of votes by an “algorithm” uploaded to the state’s electronic voting equipment that switched votes from President Trump to Joe Biden, hacking by foreign actors from Iran and China, and other nefarious acts by unnamed actors.